eclipse-autowrx/learning-journey/scripts/README.md

 2. **Windows Task Scheduler**: Create scheduled tasks to run the scripts

-3. **Docker Compose**: Add services to docker-compose.yml for automated operations
+3. **Docker Compose**: Use docker-compose.dev.yml for development or docker-compose.prod.yml for production

 ## Support